jwu910/photo-booth-automation/README.md

 Base directory watch structure built off of [Bruno Rocha's guide](http://brunorocha.org/python/watching-a-directory-for-file-changes-with-python.html)

+## Note
+This branch has been adjusted for this current OSX setup.

 ##### What this does:
 Stacks an overlay image over incoming base images (in my use case from a tethered DSLR)